-Make the Fillebrown House Shine Fundraising Campaign and Restoration Project Update
+Make the Fillebrown House Shine Fundraising Campaign and Rehabilitation Project Gets a Boost from

 Please consider making a contribution to help us reach our total project goal of $75,000.

 Donations can be made online through the donation button on the right, by phone at 651-407-5327, by mail at WBLAHS, PO Box 10543, White Bear Lake, MN 55110 or in person at our new offices at the White Bear Lake Armory - 2228 Fourth Street, downtown White Bear Lake.